Screen Configuration: General Information

 • Fields: To define the states of fields in a screen configuration, you use the WithFieldStates method.
 For details, see Configuring Field States.

-• Actions and their categories: To define actions and action categories, you use the WithActions and WithCategories method.
+• Actions and their categories: To define actions and action categories, you use the WithActions and WithCategories methods.
 For details, see Implementing Workflow Actions.

-• Event handlers: To define event handlers, you use the WithHandlers method.
+• Workflow event handlers: To define workflow event handlers, you use the WithHandlers method.
 For details, see Implementing Workflow Events.

 • Any number of workflows.
 For each workflow, you define the following: